Austro-Prussian War: Bismarck's plot

-France
+France: Paris was also unlikely to enter on the side of Austria, because Bismarck had visited Emperor Napoleon III in Biarritz and they allegedly discussed whether or not France would intervene in a potential Austro-Prussian war.
+The details of the negotiation are unknown but many historians think Bismarck was guaranteed French neutrality in the event of a war.

-France was also unlikely to enter on the side of Austria, because Bismarck and Napoleon III met in Biarritz and allegedly discussed whether or not France would intervene in a potential Austro-Prussian war.
-The details of the discussion are unknown but many historians think Bismarck was guaranteed French neutrality in the event of a war.
-Italy was already allied with Prussia, which meant that Austria would be fighting both with no major allies of its own.
-Bismarck was aware of his numerical superiority but still "he was not prepared to advise it immediately even though he gave a favourable account of the international situation".
+Britain: London focused on its own affairs in splendid isolation and had no stake economically or politically in a war between the Central European powers, thus, was not going to intervene.

-When the Prussian victory became clear, France attempted to extract territorial concessions in the Palatinate and Luxembourg.
-In his speech to the Reichstag on 2 May 1871, Bismarck said:
+This meant that Austria would be fighting both Italy and Prussia, without any non-German allies of its own.
+Bismarck was aware of an available numerical superiority but still "he was not prepared to advise it immediately even though he gave a favourable account of the international situation".

 Military factors

 Bismarck may well have been encouraged to go to war by the advantages of the Prussian army against the Austrian Empire.
 Taylor wrote that Bismarck was reluctant to pursue war as it "deprived him of control and left the decisions to the generals whose ability he distrusted".
 (The two most important personalities within the Prussian army were the War Minister Albrecht Graf von Roon and Chief of the General Staff Helmuth Graf von Moltke.)
 Taylor suggested that Bismarck was hoping to force Austrian leaders into concessions in Germany, rather than provoke war.
 The truth may be more complicated than simply that Bismarck, who famously said that "politics is the art of the possible", initially sought war with Austria or was initially against the idea of going to war with Austria.